insert-coin/CloudyGamePlugin/README.md

 Module to provide customized save game and load game API.
 This API will allow the game developer to use our custom save/load game functions to upload the player's save game file to our cloud.

 ## Setup
-- Assume that the CloudyGamePlugin has been successfully installed.
+- We assume that the CloudyGamePlugin has been successfully installed.
 If not, please read the setup instructions at the top of this readme.

+## Usage
 - In `YourProject/Source/YourProject/YourProject.Build.cs`:
   - Ensure that `CloudySaveManager` is added to your `PrivateDependencyModuleNames`.
   - E.g. `PrivateDependencyModuleNames.AddRange(new string[] { "CloudySaveManager" });`